joyfullservice/msaccess-vcs-addin/README.md

 Synchronize your Access Forms, Macros, Modules, Queries, and Reports with a version control system.

 This tool provides functions to export and import all of your Access objects (except Tables) to plain text files so that you can use a version control tool to track changes in these objects.
-For Access objects which are normally exported in UCS-2-little-endian encoding are automatically converted to and from UTF-8 encoding during export/import; this is to ensure that you don't have trouble branching, merging, and comparing in tools such as Mercurial which treat any file containing 0x00 bytes as a non-mergeable binary file.
+For Access objects which are normally exported in UCS-2-little-endian encoding are automatically converted to and from UTF-8 encoding during export/import; this is to ensure that you don't have trouble branching, merging, and comparing in tools such as Mercurial which treat any file containing 0x00 bytes as a non-diffable binary file.

-This document shows how to synchronize all application code objects from an Access application with a source control system such as Kiln or Git.
+This document shows how to synchronize all application code objects (except Tables) from an Access application with a source control system such as Mercurial or Git.
 (It is agnostic about the actual source control systemn.)

-All Forms, Macros, Modules, Queries, and Reports are synchronized.
-Tables and table schemas are not.

 For the purposes of these instructions, assume your database is called `Application.accdb` and it is stored in `~/MyProject`.